wchesley/The-Notebook/School/CIDM 4390/lecture.md

         4. SO4: An ability to recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles
         5. SO5: Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline
         6. SO6: An ability to support the delivery, use, and management of information systems within an information systems environment.
 - From what I understand, Course learning outcomes map to Student objectives, from there we can determine how well Program Educational Objectives are covered?
+- Are Facilities the same for all CIMD Courses?
+(1.8 Criterion 7)
+- are we pulling from the WT student/course database? (even eventually? should system be implemented)
+    - if so what do we have access to
+        - might be a privacy violation here, students aren't supposed to see other students information.
+    - if not, for the sake of the project we'll have to create psuedo student data

 ## Rough ERD?
+- users (presumably instructors only?)
+    - ID
+    - login credentials (password storage will have to be hashed and salted *before* storing in database)
+    - list of courses taught/teaching
+    - list of reports created, filed and still in creation? (last one adds complexity of saving incomplete models)
+- Program Educational Objectives (PEO's)
+    - ID
+    - Name
+    - Definition
     - Single Program educational outcome maps to multiple Student objectives
+- Student Objectives
+    - ID
+    - Name
+    - Definition
+- courses
+    - instructor(userID)
+    - course plan
+    - course number
+    - semester taught (when was this class given)
+    - grading rubrics (proof behind grades students received)
+    - students grades
+    - list of students enrolled in the course
+    - course learning objectives
         - multiple course learning objectives map to a single student objective, one course learning objective cannot map to multiple student objectives.
-- courses carry an instructor, and have multiple course learning objectives.
-Courses need an instructor, course number, a semester time, and relevant student information.
+        - how to map Course objectives to Student objectives?
+- Students have courses, a name and an ID
+    - student ID
+    - course enrolled in?
+    - name
+    - major classification (CIDM, CIS or what have you)
+- Seperate table for FCAR's?
+Looking really similar to the course table.
+I'm thinking it'll need to be seperate though, maybe a course won't have a FCAR filed or created?
+Plus it might be handy to only pull up FCAR's
+    - Course
+    - semester
+    - year
+    - instructor
+    - coordinator (optional?)
+    - catalog description
+    - Grade distribution
+        - entire class
+        - CIDM students
+    - modifications made to course (optional)

+## User Stories
+- as an instructor I want an easy way to make FCAR reports
+- as a department head I want to see how well Student objectives are covered across classes
+- as a department head I want to see the distribution of Program Educational Objectives to Student Objectives